yunohost-bot/laverna_ynh/README.md

 ## :red_circle: Antifeatures

+- **Upstream not maintained**: This software is not maintained anymore.
+Expect it to break down over time, be exposed to unfixed security breaches, etc.
-- **Package not maintained**: This YunoHost package is not maintained and needs adoption.
+- **Package not maintained**: This YunoHost package is not actively maintained and needs adoption.
+This means that minimal maintenance is made by volunteers who don't use the app, so you should expect the app to lose reliability over time.
+You can [learn how to package](https://yunohost.org/packaging_apps_intro) if you'd like to adopt it.

 ## Documentation and resources